The Job Search

 River Campus Libraries Employer Research Guide - Find the most important and credible information about organizations you are interested in, from news to financials and insider information.

 Resumes and Cover Letters

 Our resources section has everything to help you with your job search, from resumé examples to cover letter guides.
 You should also consider scheduling an appointment with a career advisor for help with your search.
 Be sure to bring a copy of your resumé and/or cover letter with you to your appointment.

 Timelines vary by industry and employer.
 Know your industry and understand that, realistically, the job search can take many months.
 You should always be researching employers, holding informational interviews and networking!

 When it's time to interview with prospective employers, preparation and practice are key!
-Our interview preparation guide can help you throughout this part of the job search process.
+Our resources section can help you throughout this part of the job search process.

 Receiving and Accepting an Offer

 Career advisors are available to assist you with strategies related to salary negotiation and the job offer process.
-Websites like Salary.com, Glassdoor and Monster Salary Center can also provide you with salary information regarding the type of job you are looking for.
+Our Outcomes Dashboard can provide you with salary information regarding the type of job you are looking for.
 You should never accept and then later renege on an offer.
 You can, however, ask for the appropriate amount of time to collect information and make this important decision.